 But there’s an interesting moment recorded between God and King Hezekiah in Isaiah 38:1-8.
 In it, the king has become very ill, and the word of the Lord reaches him, telling him that it’s time to get his affairs in order.

-2 Hezekiah turned his face to the wall and prayed to the Lord, “Remember, Lord, how I have walked before you faithfully and with wholehearted devotion and have done what is good in your eyes.”
+2 Hezekiah turned his face to the wall and prayed to the Lord, 3 “Remember, Lord, how I have walked before you faithfully and with wholehearted devotion and have done what is good in your eyes.”
 And Hezekiah wept bitterly.
-(Isaiah 38:2-3)
+Isaiah 38:2-3 NIV

 Soon after this, another word from the Lord arrives.
-In this one, Hezekiah is told that God has heard his weeping and he will be granted another fifteen years of life as well as having his health restored.
+In this one, Hezekiah is told that God has heard his weeping and will grant him another fifteen years of life and restore his health.

 It’s a fascinating event because it shows that God can be swayed by the prayers of His people.
 God may be planning a particular course of action, but because of your prayers, He may choose a different one.